reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 This article gave a quick tour of the consumer-side workflow of Spring Cloud Contract.
 We created a Feign client and verified it against a provider stub which is created from a contract.
-The workflow requires good communication between the consumer and provider teams, but that is the nature of integration test.
+The workflow requires good communication between the consumer and provider teams, but that is the nature of integration tests.
 Once the workflow is understood by all team members, it lets us sleep well at night since it protects us from syntactical API issues between consumer and provider.